dpiponi/pifm/README.md

 The original code improved the accuracy of the modulation by using a pseudo-random number generator to dither the timing of the clock.
 I deleted that.
 It sacrifices some quality but the code is easier to read.

+Looks like it exploits some persistent state left over form the original code so this code won't work unless you run the original once first.
+Working on it...